rotundasoftware/cartero-tutorial/README.md

 ### Transforms

-cartero supports precompiling and postprocessing files, for example converting scss to css or minifying js.
+cartero supports precompiling and postprocessing files using transform streams.
+For example, its easy to [convert scss to css](https://github.com/rotundasoftware/sass-css-stream) or [uglify JavaScript](https://github.com/hughsk/uglifyify).

 ### Pulling out large packages

 Including large, common packages like jQueryUI into the js and css bundles of every page is not efficient as it prevents them from being cached separately by the browser.
-You can instead pull those packages out of your page bundles and load them separately, even from a CDN.
+You can instead pull those packages out of your page bundles and load them separately, from your own server or a CDN.

 ### AMD and ES6 modules

-If you prefer AMD and ES6 modules, you can use those with cartero as well, thanks to [browserify transforms](https://github.com/substack/node-browserify/wiki/list-of-transforms).
+If you prefer AMD or ES6 modules, you can use that syntax instead of CommonJS to express dependencies, thanks to [browserify transforms](https://github.com/substack/node-browserify/wiki/list-of-transforms).

-If you'd like to see a particular tutorial, or have questions / comments about cartero in general, please leave a comment on the hacker news article about this tutorial.
-Thanks for stopping by!